Substance Use and HIV Risk

-How Can Using Drugs Put Me at Risk for Getting or Transmitting HIV?
+Can Using Drugs Increase Your Chances of Getting or Transmitting HIV?

-And if you inject drugs, you are at risk for getting or transmitting HIV and hepatitis B and C if you share needles or equipment (or "works") used to prepare drugs, like cotton, cookers, and water.
-This is because the needles or works may have blood in them, and blood can carry HIV.
-You should not share needles or works for injecting silicone, hormones, or steroids for the same reason.
+If you inject drugs, sharing and reusing needles, syringes, or other injection equipment ("works") like cookers can increase your chance of getting or transmitting HIV or hepatitis B and C. This is because the needles, syringes, or works may have blood in them, and blood can carry HIV.
+You should not share needles, syringes, or works for injecting silicone, hormones, or steroids for the same reason.

-Here are some commonly used substances and their link to HIV risk:
+Here are some commonly used substances and their link to getting or transmitting HIV:

 Therapy, medicines, and other methods are available to help you stop or cut down on drinking or using drugs.
 Talk with a counselor, doctor, or other health care provider about options that might be right for you.
 To find a substance abuse treatment center near you, visit SAMHSA’s treatment locator or call 1-800-662-HELP (4357).

-How Can I Prevent Getting or Transmitting HIV from Injection Drug Use?
+How Can You Prevent Getting or Transmitting HIV from Injection Drug Use?

 The best way to lower your chances of getting HIV is to stop injecting drugs.
-You may need help to stop or cut down using drugs, but there are many resources available to help you.
-To find a substance abuse treatment center near you, visit SAMHSA’s treatment locator or call 1-800-662-HELP (4357).
+You may need help to stop or cut down using drugs, but there are many treatment resources available to help you.

-If you keep injecting drugs, here are some ways to lower your risk for getting HIV and other infections:
+If you inject drugs, here are some ways to lower your risk for getting and transmitting HIV and other infections:

-- Use only new, sterile needles and works each time you inject.
-Many communities have needle exchange programs where you can get new needles and works, and some pharmacies sell new, clean needles and syringes.
+- Use new, clean needles and syringes every time you inject.
+Many communities have syringe services programs where you can get new needles and works, and some pharmacies sell new, clean needles and syringes.
 In some places, health care providers can write prescriptions for new, clean needles and syringes.

 What Are Syringe Services Programs?